templecloud/website/lessons/3d-basic-rendering/3d-viewing-pinhole-camera/implementing-virtual-pinhole-camera.md

 Here is a summary of the changes we made to the function:

-- lines 16 and 17: the result of the perspective divide is multiplied by the near-clipping plane.
+- Lines 16 and 17: the result of the perspective divide is multiplied by the near-clipping plane.
 - Lines 20 and 21: to remap the point from screen space to NDC space, we divide the point x and y-coordinates in screen space by the canvas width and height respectively.
-- line 26 and 27: the point coordinates in screen space are compared with the bottom-left, top-right canvas coordinates. if the point lies outside, we set the visible variable to false.
+- Lines 26 and 27: the point coordinates in screen space are compared with the bottom-left, top-right canvas coordinates. if the point lies outside, we set the visible variable to false.

 The rest of the program (which you can find in the source code section), is similar to the previous program.
 We loop over all the triangles of the 3D model, convert the triangle's vertices coordinates to raster coordinates and store the result in an SVG file.
 Let's render a few images in Maya and with our program and check the results.